kingfly51/NIRA_post/README.md

 (1) Traditional centrality indices (e.g., strength centrality) only reflect structural information and may not fully capture directional influence patterns between nodes (e.g., in-influence vs. out-influence).
 NIRA addresses this by simulating interventions to estimate projected impacts on the network.

-(2) By simulating node removal/adjustment (e.g., setting node activation probability to 0), NIRA quantifies each node's projected global effect on the network, complementing centrality-based approaches (e.g., high-centrality nodes may not always be projected optimal targets).
+(2) By simulating node removal/adjustment, NIRA quantifies each node's projected global effect on the network, complementing centrality-based approaches (e.g., high-centrality nodes may not always be projected optimal targets).

 (3) Cross-sectional models lack explicit causal pathways.
 NIRA infers potential relationships through simulated interventions, which may aid in identifying core or bridging symptoms.